An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Results analysis

 \section{Results analysis}

-In order to obtain meaningful results for the experiments described above, we measured the deviation of a performance merit figure between the original experiment and the one performed in the event-based framework.
-The merit figure analyzed for the ECG experiment was the $F_1$ score on the QRS complex recognition.
-Regarding the IMU experiment, we considered the average $F_1$ score among classes.
-For the IR experiment, the merit figure analyzed was the Root Mean Square Error (RMSE) between the BR vectors computed using Alg. \ref{alg:breath_algo} (for both the uniform and event-based versions) and each of the human-level BR vector.
+To obtain meaningful results for the above-described experiments, we measure the deviation of an experiment-specific performance merit figure between the original and the event-based experiment.
+We analyze the $F_1$ score on the QRS complex recognition for the ECG experiment, and the average $F_1$ score among classes for the IMU experiment.
+In contrast, for the IR experiment, we measure the Root Mean Square Error (RMSE) between the BR vectors computed using Alg. \ref{alg:breath_algo} (for both the uniform and event-based versions) and each of the human-level BR vector.
 All the results presented here and in Section \ref{sec:system_integration} can be reproduced from \cite{Experiments}, which is our provided open-source repository for this work.